Certified stucco inspector NJ: Top 3 Essential Tips 2025

 Next comes the high-tech part that makes kids (and tech-loving adults) say “wow”—thermal imaging.
 Using professional-grade infrared cameras, your certified stucco inspector NJ can see what’s invisible to the naked eye: temperature differences that suggest moisture lurking beneath the surface.

-“The infrared camera isn’t magic,” says James, our Bergen County specialist.
+“The infrared camera isn’t magic,” says Chris, our Bergen County specialist.
 “But it gives us a roadmap of where to look deeper.
 When we see a cool spot on a warm day, that’s often water doing what water does—absorbing heat differently than dry materials.”

 Step 2: Targeted Invasive Testing

 “People sometimes worry about us drilling holes in their house,” notes our lead technician.
-“But these tiny 3/16″ probe holes are sealed afterward and are absolutely necessary to get accurate readings.
+“But these tiny 1/4″ probe holes are sealed afterward and are absolutely necessary to get accurate readings.
 It’s like the difference between guessing what’s in a wrapped gift versus taking a quick peek inside.”

 When we insert these probes into the small test holes, we’re measuring the actual moisture content in the substrate behind your stucco.
 But we don’t stop there.
 We also test the firmness of that substrate, because sometimes materials can be deteriorating even when they’re not currently soaking wet.